• Skip to primary navigation

 Remember to drink responsibly.
 Have a safe and enjoyable time.

-Makgeolli and soju are popular Korean alcoholic beverages with distinct tastes.
+Makgeolli and soju are popular Korean alcoholic beverages with distinct tastes - for more on how flavor is defined, read extract vs flavor explained.

 Makgeolli has a creamy texture with a tangy, slightly sweet flavor.
 It also has hints of rice.